What is Computer Security..?

 pop-up message (for example, a message warning you about a virus on your computer

-).
+and offering a solution).
 These do not offer access to any special services – they simply

 divert your connection so that you access the internet via a premium-rate number.